-The most fundamental reason is the real volume of knowledge of an interviewer.
-Few people can even think about testing more than they know or outside their narrow field of expertise.
-But the worst is unconsciousness about the actual limits of the knowledge.
-That outlines the sky line of your recruitment process.
+The most fundamental reason is real volume of knowledge of an interviewer.
+The problem is that only few can test outside their narrow field of expertise (in other words, test wider than they are actually proficient in).
+Unconsciousness about actual limits of their knowledge, and misunderstanding about these limits within a team — all these outlines the sky line of the recruitment process.

-The narrow vision of the overall responsibilities is the next reason to fail.
-Nearly 90% of engineers focus on some specific niche technology, imply it as a core of knowledge, and do not understand the necessity/influence of background knowledge and skills.
-The same 90% of their questions are focused on this specific niche.
-And thus your team will maturate merely within this specific niche of knowledge, and in such vision.
+Narrow vision of overall responsibilities is the next reason to fail. ~75% of engineers focus on their specific niche technology and consider it as a core of their knowledge, meanwhile standing opposite to the necessity/influence of background knowledge and skills.
+Obviously, 90% of their interview questions are focused on this specific niche.
+And this way the team might maturate merely within this specific niche of knowledge... and in such a narrow vision though.

 Almost every interviewer is afraid to fail.
-They treat an interviewing process as a battle of COMPETEnce.
-Therefore, people do not even walk through directions they do not know perfectly well and test exclusively those things they are confident in.
+People often treat an interviewing process as a battle of COMPETEnce.
+This is a good motivation for testing the things they are confident in.
+Well, that's good, but what about walking the ways they know not so perfectly well?
 This carbonizes the weaknesses of the team.

 What about merely the number of questions you ask a candidate during a standard one-hour interview?
 The common practice says that it rarely exceeds 30 and usually comes with all administrative and common questions like `how do you do` or `what do you think about the weather today`.
 Notably, these 30 questions give you a foundation to make a hiring decision.

 Every professional direction has nearly 15 areas of knowledge a candidate should be acquainted with.
 Every such area has 3-5 sub-directions usually, that should be at least superficially tested.
 Beyond professional knowledge, we should also remember about so-called `soft-skills`, domain knowledge, experience story, introductory and general management questions, and so on.